vecin2/em_automation/README.md

 ## User installation

 ### Library
-Clone the [sql task library repository](#todo) into any folder within your filesystem.
+Clone the SQL task [library] into any folder within your filesystem.

 The same library can serve multiple projects.
 Take this into account when choosing the folder as it would make sense to keep it out of any specific project, in a general location like  `c:\em\sqltask-library`.